-Census data confirms that population increases in the state have moved 19 counties from Non-Metropolitan Statistical Areas (NMSA) to MSA.
-Medicaid rates for home and community services, as well as nursing homes, are higher for providers located in a MSA to recognize the higher business operational costs.
+Census data confirms that population increases in the state have moved 19 counties from Non-Metropolitan Statistical Areas (NMSA) to Metropolitan Statistical Areas (MSA).
+Medicaid rates for community residential providers are higher for providers located in an MSA to recognize the higher business operational costs.
 The federal Office of Management and Budget also recognizes Micropolitan Statistical Areas, which are most often located between two MSAs.
-ALTSA and the Developmental Disabilities Administration (DDA) have also been using slightly different designations of statistical areas in their rate structures due to differences in when each was last updated.
-When rates do not match the statistical area, it results in access issues for Medicaid residents.
+The Aging and Long Term Support Administration (ALTSA) and DDA have also been using slightly different designations of statistical areas in their rate structures due to differences in when they were each last updated.
+When rates do not match the statistical area it results in access issues for Medicaid residents.
 Only nine counties are left in the Non-MSA classification.